What type of client are you?

 Our sustainability goals are supported by 3 pillars:

-- Opportunity - we will improve the diversity of our supply chain, by providing equal opportunities for diverse suppliers to compete for Fidelity International business (directly, and as partners of our key suppliers),
+- Opportunity (Social) - we will improve the diversity of our supply chain, by providing equal opportunities for diverse suppliers to compete for Fidelity International business (directly, and as partners of our key suppliers),

-- Transparency - we will monitor supply chain sustainability, focusing on environment, labour & human rights, and sustainable procurement practices.
+- Transparency (Environment) - we will monitor supply chain sustainability, focusing on environment, labour & human rights, and sustainable procurement practices.